 - Brush thoroughly with an ADA-accepted fluoride toothpaste twice a day.

-- Incorporate flossing into your pregnancy routines, like down time for music therapy.
+- Incorporate flossing into your daily routine.

 - Purchase products that have the ADA Seal of Acceptance.